Matt Hardy: Return and feud with Edge (2005)

+Move to SmackDown (2005–2006)

-With his defeat at the hands of Edge, Hardy was moved to the SmackDown! brand where he re-debuted with a win over Simon Dean on October 21 in Reno, Nevada.
-One week later, Hardy won the fan vote to represent Team SmackDown! (alongside Rey Mysterio) to challenge Team Raw (Edge and Chris Masters) at Taboo Tuesday.
+With his defeat at the hands of Edge, Hardy was moved to the SmackDown! brand where he re-debuted with a win over Simon Dean on the October 21 episode of SmackDown! in Reno, Nevada.
+One week later, Hardy won the fan vote to represent Team SmackDown! (alongside Rey Mysterio) to challenge Team Raw (Edge and Chris Masters) at Taboo Tuesday on November 1.
 Edge, however, refused to wrestle and sent Snitsky in place of him in the match, which Hardy and Mysterio won.

-Back on SmackDown!, Hardy started an angle with MNM (Johnny Nitro and Joey Mercury) and their manager Melina when Melina approached Hardy, seemingly wanting Hardy to join with her team.
+Back on SmackDown! in 2006, Hardy started an angle with MNM (Johnny Nitro and Joey Mercury) and their manager Melina when Melina approached Hardy, seemingly wanting Hardy to join with her team.
 Hardy refused the offer, which led to him facing the tag team on several occasions with a variety of partners.
 On July 25, after the SmackDown! taping, Hardy was taken out of action after doctors found the remnants of the staph infection that had plagued him the previous year.
 He was sidelined until August 25 while he healed.

 Upon his return to action, Hardy feuded against childhood friend and reigning Cruiserweight Champion Gregory Helms.
-At No Mercy, in their home state, Hardy beat Helms in a non-title match.
-The two met again at Survivor Series, where Hardy's team won in a clean sweep.
+At No Mercy on October 8, in their home state, Hardy beat Helms in a non-title match.
+The two met again at Survivor Series on November 26, where Hardy's team won in a clean sweep.
 They wrestled one final match, a one time appearance in Booker T's Pro Wrestling Alliance (PWA) promotion, where Hardy defeated Helms in a North Carolina Street Fight.